SUMAn9682/Umeed/README.md

 ---
 ## 🧬 Future Scope
 - 🧠 **Custom ML Model Development**: Building our own machine learning model for more advanced disease prediction based on symptoms and medical history
-- 🗣️ **AI Receptionist**: Implementing intelligent agents to facilitate interactions between doctors and patients, managing appointments and initial consultations
+- 🗣️ **AI Receptionist**: Building Online Clinic where an AI agent serves as a virtual receptionist, seamlessly facilitating interactions between doctors and patients
 - 📊 **Health Analytics Dashboard**: Providing personalized health trends and insights based on user interactions and medical history
 - 🌐 **Regional Language Support**: Expanding accessibility with support for local languages
 - 📱 **Mobile Applications**: Native mobile apps for Android and iOS to increase accessibility